Skip to product information

 There are different varieties of yellow tourmalines (Malawi tourmaline, elbaite, tsilaisite, etc.).

-It should be noted that yellow tourmaline is among the most expensive varieties of tourmaline.
-The price of these yellow tourmalines varies depending on their quality, purity, origin and weight.
-A tourmaline mounted on a ring can reach around a hundred euros.
+It should be noted that yellow tourmaline is among the most expensive varieties of tourmalines.
+The price of these yellow tourmalines varies according to their quality, purity, origin, and weight.
+A tourmaline mounted on a ring can reach several hundred euros.

-In lithotherapy, yellow tourmaline is appreciated for its energizing properties.
+In lithotherapy, yellow tourmaline is appreciated for its energizing virtues.
 It is a stone of dynamism and vitality.
-It allows people who are mentally and physically tired to regain energy and the will to achieve their goals.
-An anti-stress stone, it also helps overcome states of intense sadness.
+It allows morally and physically tired people to regain energy and the will to achieve their goals.
+An anti-stress stone, it also helps to overcome states of intense sadness.

 Its chakra: the solar plexus chakra